-We made contact with someone who was willing to help us complete an independent adoption in Ghana.
+We made contact with someone willing to help us complete an independent adoption in Ghana.
 It felt right.
 All of the sudden, what was once daunting seemed possible and we began the process.
 Seven months later, we had our 5-year old daughter home with us.
 People have asked me why I would adopt from another country when there are so many children in need of homes right here.
 My answer is always, “Ghana is where my daughter was.”

 My advice to other prospective adoptive parents is this: Keep an open mind, listen to your heart, pray, and follow your impressions.
 You will find your child whether it is through foster care, independent adoption, agency adoption, international adoption, or embryo adoption.
 The right option is there for you.
 Find it!